Professional edition active

 Tips and Tricks for Debriding and Dressing a Burn

-• For debridement of small burns, local anesthetic injection may be adequate analgesia.
+• For debridement of small burns, local anesthetic injection may provide adequate analgesia.

 • Home burn care and dressing changes may be quite painful.
-An adequate supply of an oral opioid analgesic should be provided, and responsible analgesic use should be encouraged.
+For severe pain, an adequate supply of an oral opioid analgesic should be provided, and responsible analgesic use should be encouraged.

 Test your KnowledgeTake a Quiz!